koder-aritra/32-bit-RISC-design/README.md

 To test a CPU working we need to have an extensive code which can examine each and every instruction covered in this CPU design , and then if that code is being executed by our CPU with the required final result we can say that CPU passed the initial test

-To test our design, we have taken reference test Code from Digital Design and Computer Architecture ARM edition by Harris.

 ### Test Code :

 ![image](https://github.com/user-attachments/assets/6597a10c-7191-4b00-bbf0-d3e907aeeedd)